freaklabs/chibiArduino/README.rst

 Introduction
 ============

 The chibiArduino protocol stack is a port of the Chibi 802.15.4 wireless stack to the Arduino platform.
-The stack was designed to be simple, easy to use, and have a very small memory foot- print.
+The stack was designed to be simple, easy to use, and have a very small memory footprint.
 As of this writing, the stack footprint is approximately 300 bytes of RAM and 3.8 kB of flash.

-Chibi was created as a tool to introduce people to wireless communications and sensor network- ing.
+Chibi was created as a tool to introduce people to wireless communications and sensor networking.
 There are a number of protocols for wireless communications and sensor networking but most of them are complex with sophisticated features.
 In contrast, many people in the hobbyist and hacker communities just want something to send and receive small amounts of data without having to understand a lot of protocol complexity.

 For simplicity, chibi relies mainly on three functions: init, send, and receive.
 There are also other functions available for management or configuration, however with just the basic initialization function, the default settings can allow people to start communicating wirelessly.